 Competitive players must choose an overgrip with moisture absorption features.
 Poor moisture absorption overgrips will cause a problem in hot conditions and will not give you a proper grip on your hand.
 Tournagrip is the most popular and high-quality overgrip that multiple professional players use.

 High tackiness and high comfort in the overgrip are suitable for casual tennis players.
-It will give you exceptional control of the racket and make you feel comfortable during matches.
-The Wilson Pro Comfort Overgrip is the most suitable overgrip for casual players, as it gives you maximum tackiness and comfort.
+It will give you exceptional racket control and make you feel comfortable during matches.
+The Wilson Pro Comfort Overgrip is the most suitable for casual players, giving you maximum tackiness and comfort.

 4- Necessary Setup Before Overgripping